Kits1700/PersonalPortfolioSite/replit.md

 ## Overview

-This is a full-stack portfolio website built with React and Express, featuring a modern single-page application with a contact form.
-The application showcases personal information, projects, and allows visitors to send messages through a contact form.
+This is a full-stack portfolio website built with React and Express, featuring a modern single-page application with a contact form and immersive music experience.
+The application showcases personal information, projects, allows visitors to send messages through a contact form, and provides ambient music that enhances the browsing experience across all pages.

 ## User Preferences